LocalAtBrown/ata-core/README.md

 `pytest -m integration` to run only integration tests.
 We run continuous integration (CI) via GitHub actions.
 We have actions to run MyPy and run the tests.

+Running integration tests requires a postgres instance.
+An easy way to spin one up is via Docker:
+`docker run --rm --name postgres -e POSTGRES_PASSWORD=postgres -e POSTGRES_HOST_AUTH_METHOD=trust -p 127.0.0.1:5432:5432/tcp postgres`

+Notably, the host is `127.0.0.1`, the port is `5432`, the username, password, and db name are all "postgres".
+You can override these with environment variables for `HOST`, `PORT`, `USERNAME`, `PASSWORD`, and `DB_NAME`.

 ## Deployment

 Deployment for the Local News Lab (LNL) is handled via AWS CodePipeline, defined elsewhere in the ata-infrastructure repo.